 Repayment begins within 60 days after disbursement.
 Parent PLUS loan borrowers may choose to have repayment deferred (postponed) while the student, for whom the parent borrowed, is enrolled at least half-time and for an additional six months after that student is no longer enrolled at least half-time.
 Interest that accrues during these periods will be capitalized if not paid by the borrower.
 The repayment term is up to 10 years.
 Unless requested, there is no six month grace period.
 Payments can be deferred if the parent is in school themselves.
 Please note, since the interest rate is not subsidized, it will continue to accrue and will be capitalized when the loan enters repayment.

-The Office of Student Financial Aid recommends parents applying for a Parent Direct PLUS Loan have their student file a FAFSA to be considered for any Federal Student Aid they may qualify for.
-Please note, the student must be enrolled in school at least half-time, a dependent of the parent completing the loan application, eligible for student aid, and both the parent and student must be a citizen or eligible non-citizen.
-REMEMBER: The loan has a 4.272% origination fee so if you are looking to cover the exact balance of the tuition bill, please make sure to apply for 4.272% more than the exact amount or you will be short by this percentage.
+REMEMBER: The loan has a 4.276% origination fee so if you are looking to cover the exact balance of the tuition bill, please make sure to apply for 4.276% more than the exact amount or you will be short by this percentage.

 The PLUS loan is a 2 step process:

-- If the Parent is approved, that parent must "Complete the MPN"
+- If the Parent is approved, that parent must complete a master promissory note as well

 Step by Step Parent PLUS Loan Process